where words come from

 Where does the word "gargoyle" come from? (choose the one best answer)

-A. Italian slang for "pygmy," it's the opposite of "gargantuan" which means "gigantic."
+A. Italian slang for "pygmy," the opposite of "gargantuan" which means "gigantic."

-B. From the signature of Austrian architect Greg Argoyle, who also gave us the socks.
+B. From the signature of Austrian architect Greg Argoyle, he also gave us the socks.

-C. It's an Olde English contraction of "garish" and "guile," they were to fool the spirits.
+C. An Olde English contraction of "garish" & "guile," they were to fool the spirits.

 D. Derived from the Middle French word gargouille, which referred to the "throat."